-Though ICT may not seem like a has the potential to emissions significant green industry, it has the potential to reduce our GHG emissions significantly.
+Though ICT may not seem like a

+green industry, it has the potential to reduce our GHG emissions significantly.
 Greater connectivity can negate the necessity for international travel.
 Also, improved technological processes can facilitate greater efficiency through power management and improved resource and process efficiency.